-- The most common was "dead tree removal" Another common response was "final reduction." - Another common response was "fuel reduction" - Others were close alternatives to items listed.
+- The most common was "dead tree removal" - Another common response was "fuel reduction" - Others were close alternatives to Items listed.

 Q10: How would you describe your level of preparedness as it relates to wildfires?

 Q11: Are you signed up to receive emergency fire warnings and alerts from local authorities?